Learn

 Now, this one is definitely not for everyone.
 But borrowing to invest definitely achieves the goal of growing your portfolio faster.
 By taking on debt to invest, you are essentially bringing forward your future purchases to today (possibly years’ worth).
 And while it can be a profitable approach, it’s not guaranteed to pay off.

-Keep in mind, the interest rate you pay is critical.
+Keep in mind, that the interest rate you pay is critical.
 Yes, if you borrow to invest in an income-producing asset, the interest is generally tax deductible.
 But any extra dollar paid in interest eats into how profitable this exercise is.

 Unfortunately, investment returns are unable to be forecast with any accuracy.
-For this reason, all we can do here is run with a conservative long run average.
+For this reason, all we can do here is run with a conservative long-run average.
 That’s why you’ll have to make your own decisions here.

 It’s worth noting that this strategy made a lot more sense with interest rates for mortgages at 2% and margin loans at 4%.
 But not so much with rates now a few percent higher.
 Regardless, I still feel the need to at least mention this option.